-We consider the effects of the focal child's SSA on a range of family outcomes: parents' relationship stability (measured by an indicator variable for whether parents are married/cohabiting measured on January 1 every year following school start), parental employment (measured by an indicator variable for whether parents are employed or not in November each year), and mothers' wage earnings from the income registers which are based on tax information.
-20 We also consider the impact on older siblings' academic performance in terms of exit exam results after grade 9.
+We consider the effects of the focal child's SSA on a range of family outcomes: parents' relationship stability (measured by an indicator variable for whether parents are married/cohabiting measured on January 1 every year following school start), parental employment (measured by an indicator variable for whether parents are employed or not in November each year), and mothers' wage earnings from the income registers based on tax information.
+We also consider the impact on older siblings' academic performance in terms of exit exam results after Grade 9.

-Figure A4.A illustrates the proportion of parents cohabiting or married at a given focal child age.
-There is a steady flow out of marriage / cohabitation.
-When the focal child is 3 years old, around 85% of parents live together, while the number is down to 60% when the child turns 20.
-Figure A4.B shows the development in parental employment: Around 87% of fathers and 72% of mothers are employed when the child is 3 years old.
-As the focal child grows older, the maternal employment rate increases smoothly and approaches the paternal rate whereas fathers' employment rates are relatively stable across time.21
+Online Appendix Figure A4.A illustrates the proportion of parents cohabiting or married at a given focal child age.
+There is a steady flow out of marriage and cohabitation.
+When the focal child is three years old, around 85 percent of parents live together, while the number is down to 60 percent when the child turns 20.
+Online Appendix Figure A4.B shows the development in parental employment.
+Around 87 percent of fathers and 72 percent of mothers are employed when the child is three years old.
+As the focal child grows older, the maternal employment rate increases smoothly and approaches the paternal rate, whereas fathers' employment rates are relatively stable across time.
+21

-Similarly, Table A122 shows the distribution of older siblings' grades numerically and on the ECTS scale.
-In all tests the modal grade is C, and roughly one third score higher than C and one-third lower.
-In the empirical analysis, we standardize grades to have mean 0 and standard deviation 1 based on the numerical scale.
+Similarly, Online Appendix Table A1 shows the distribution of older siblings' grades numerically and on the European Credit Transfer and Accumulation System (ECTS) scale.
+In all tests the modal grade is C, and roughly one-third score higher than C and one-third lower.
+In the empirical analysis, we standardize grades to have mean of zero and standard deviation of one based on the numerical scale.